bitquery/graphql-docs/docs/query-features/Metrics.md

 # Metrics

-The IDE Builder provides a metrics API that you can use to get details on your usage.
+The Bitquery IDE exposes a metrics API through the `utilities` field, letting you inspect query cost, point consumption, and resource breakdown for any executed query.

 ![metrics](/img/ide/metrics.png)